-All you need is a system to turn the attention your stories deserve into referrals, and that is where the IAFD platform comes in.
+All you need is a system to turn the attention your stories deserve into referrals, and that is where the Franchise-Info platform comes in.

-The IAFD publishing platform matches up author's stories with interested readers.
+The Franchise-Info distribution platform matches up author's stories with interested readers on LinkedIn.

-The IAFD publishing platform allows you to publish those ideas with ease of with a click of a button on your browser toolbar.
+The Franchise-Info distribution platform allows you to publish those ideas with ease of with a click of a button on your browser toolbar.
 Like the Amazon one-click button.
-Click and find out who is interested in what interests you.

 (Too busy to read further, then jump straight to our pitch for you.)